 “What exactly do you mean, Senator?”
 I asked.

 “Simple,” Goldwater replied.
-“After discussing the debate question with the President throughout that autumn, we informally came to agree on a series of debates in the style of Lincoln and Douglas.
-He and I began to tentatively figure out our schedules for a series of ‘conversations.’
+“After discussing the debate question with the President throughout that autumn, we informally came to agree on a series of debates in the style of Abraham Lincoln and Stephen Douglas.
+Jack and I began to tentatively figure out our schedules for a series of ‘conversations.’
 We’d even discussed flying together on Air Force One and appearing together in designated American cities for a few debates.
 The President and I didn’t want any moderators getting in our way.
 Why be interrupted by newsmen when we could formulate the questions ourselves?
 We wanted to concentrate on the problems facing the country – and both of us were confident enough in ourselves that we could do it for hours at a time.
 It certainly would have been real issues’ race as a result.
-You must remember, Jack and I had debated foreign and domestic policy for years in the Senate.
+You must remember, President Kennedy and I had debated foreign and domestic policy for years as US senators.
 For both of us, it would have been nothing new.
 More importantly, it would have been good for the country!”

 As I pondered the 90-second-time limit, sound-bite-style format enacted for all presidential debates from 1976 on, I comprehended why the Senator believed that the Kennedy-Goldwater debates would have changed the course of American politics.
 “A fascinating part of our proposal included the fact that there would have been no time restrictions,” Goldwater continued.
 “We knew enough, as experienced politicians, when it was time to stop and move on to a new topic.
 The American people would have heard our philosophies without any filters.
 We would have our say and be done with it.”

 Compared to modern presidential candidates, Goldwater and Kennedy were confident and savvy enough to discuss the issues without the use of cue cards, prepared notes, or spinmeisters.
-The legendary Arizona senator told me, “We had the idea that each debate might center around one major topic – foreign policy, let’s say.
+The legendary Arizona senator recalled: “We had the idea that each debate might center around one major topic – foreign policy, let’s say.
 When the President was finished, I would respond.
 We might each go on for several minutes.
-The debates might have lasted for hours without any moderator telling us to stop,” he quipped.
+The debates might have lasted for hours without any moderator telling us to stop.”

 Goldwater continued, “I think that the American people would have been startled to see two men with very different views respectively go at each other in order to discuss the issues confronting the nation – without interruption or interference on the part of the media.”